MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

-# Spring 2024 MLOps Team __ Project
+# Spring 2024 MLOps Team Project: Diabetes-Predictor

 ## Team Members
 Herny deBuchananne
 Matthew Soria
 Allan Guan

+## Project Description
+Diabetes is a significant health concern in the United States, affecting millions of individuals.
+According to the latest statistics, about 37.3 million Americans, or 11.3% of the population, are living with diabetes.
+This condition, which can lead to severe health complications such as heart disease, kidney failure, and blindness, is also a major cause of disability and mortality.
+The cost of managing diabetes is substantial, with billions spent each year on healthcare services, medications, and lost productivity.
+Efforts to improve diabetes management and prevention are crucial in addressing this public health issue .

+For our project we decided to create a classifier to identify diabetes in patients.
+Our dataset includes Age, Sex, HighChol, CholCheck, BMI, Smoker, HeartDiseasorAttack, PhysActivity, Fruits, Veggies, HvyAlcoholConsump, GenHlth, MentHlth, DiffWalk, Stroke, HighBP and Diabetes.
+Based on this dataset we will classify patients as non-diabetic or diabetic.
+In order to classify patients we will use the Gradient Boosting machine learning technique.
+The framework we chose for Gradient Boosting was XGBoost.

+The project primary objective is to facilitate the development and validation of predictive models that can accurately identify individuals at high risk of developing diabetes.
+By leveraging the comprehensive data collected from the Behavioral Risk Factor Surveillance System (BRFSS) of 2015, which includes a wide range of health indicators and demographic variables.
+Our team will apply machine learning techniques to improve early diagnosis and preventive care strategies.
+Our project aims to contribute to the broader field of healthcare analytics by providing a robust resource for studying the correlations and patterns that precede these serious health conditions.

 ## Data Overview
 The dataset titled "Diabetes, Hypertension and Stroke Prediction" on Kaggle, created by Prosper Chuks, is based on survey data from the Behavioral Risk Factor Surveillance System (BRFSS) for the year 2015.
 It includes 70,692 responses that have been cleaned for analysis.
 The data is structured to facilitate the prediction of diabetes, hypertension, and stroke using various health indicators.
 This dataset is particularly valuable for developing machine learning models aimed at predicting these conditions.

 For more detailed information, you can view the dataset directly on Kaggle: https://www.kaggle.com/datasets/prosperchuks/health-dataset

-## Objective
-The primary objective of the "Diabetes, Hypertension and Stroke Prediction" dataset is to facilitate the development and validation of predictive models that can accurately identify individuals at high risk of developing diabetes, hypertension, and stroke.
-By leveraging the comprehensive data collected from the Behavioral Risk Factor Surveillance System (BRFSS) of 2015, which includes a wide range of health indicators and demographic variables, researchers and data scientists can apply machine learning techniques to improve early diagnosis and preventive care strategies.
-This dataset aims to contribute to the broader field of healthcare analytics by providing a robust resource for studying the correlations and patterns that precede these serious health conditions.

 ## Setting Up Environment